 If its effect on your ability to acquire wealth was no part of the decision, would you make the same choice?

-Would you have chosen the same educational path?
-How many of your education choices, beginning late in high school, were made with the highest achievable salary and income curve as a primary consideration?
-That doesn’t necessarily mean you chose the highest possible salary options (not everyone can or wants to be a Harvard M.D. or M.B.A.), but that you chose, within the options that were within your grasp, higher-salary ones over others that you knew would yield lower income.
+- Would you have chosen the same educational path?
+How many of your education choices, beginning in high school, were made with the highest achievable salary and income curve as a primary consideration?
+That doesn’t necessarily mean you chose the highest possible salary options, but that you chose, within the options that were within your grasp, higher-salary ones over others that you knew would yield lower income.
 Did you ever make a conscious decision to pursue education that would lead to a career that paid less than others that were within your grasp?

-Once educated or trained in your field, how many of your career job choices were made on a similar basis?
-(Skip over those first few random jobs most of us begin with.)
+- Once educated or trained in your field, how many of your career job choices were made on a similar basis?
 Did you choose your first career jobs by their salary, or by the income they promised later on?
 Have you ever made a career job choice that you knew would lead to lower income, either permanently or for a significant time—that would put you on a permanently lower curve?

-If you’ve ever made these or any other major life decision against the grain of always seeking the maximum ability to consume, you’re in a very small minority.
+If you’ve ever made these or any other major life decision against the grain of always seeking the maximum ability to consume, you’re a rare case.
 Chances are good that the longer you think about your choices so far, the more you will recognize the economic—the consumption-oriented—the consumerism-driven basis for many or all of them.

 Can you think of anything sadder or more wasteful of human potential—your potential!—than living a life driven by maximizing its ability to consume?
 I can’t.
 There are so many better roads to choose.
 The renegade movement is about opening those roads.